Commercial Property Insurance Calculator

 JJ Ben-Joseph headshot JJ Ben-Joseph

-The result is intended as an approximate annual premium.
-Actual quotes will vary by insurer, location, and many other underwriting factors.
+The result is intended as an approximate annual premium plus a monthly budget equivalent.
+Actual quotes will vary by insurer, location, policy form, endorsements, and carrier underwriting judgment.

 Commercial property insurance is coverage designed to help businesses repair or replace physical assets after a covered loss.
 These assets can include buildings, improvements, equipment, inventory, furniture, and in some cases outdoor property such as signs or fences.